Premier League odds

 Analysis

-Arsenal has recorded the most victories with 15 wins, while Arsenal boasts the best goal difference at +26.
-Home form is led by Arsenal with 2.64 home PPG, while Arsenal excels on the road with 2.00 away PPG.
+Arsenal has recorded the most victories with 22 wins, while Arsenal boasts the best goal difference at +38.
+Home form is led by Manchester City with 2.44 home PPG, while Arsenal excels on the road with 1.88 away PPG.

 Points per game (PPG) indicates overall team quality, while goals for per 90 minutes (GF/90) and goals against per 90 minutes (GA/90) reveal attacking and defensive capabilities respectively.
 Home and away point splits show which teams perform better in different environments, while goal difference (GD) provides a quick indicator of team dominance.